databricks/terraform-provider-databricks/docs/resources/mws_credentials.md

 This resource to configure the cross-account role for creation of new workspaces within AWS.

-It is important to understand that this will require you to configure your provider separately for the multiple workspaces resources.
-This will point to https://accounts.cloud.databricks.com for the HOST and it will use basic auth as that is the only authentication method available for multiple workspaces api.

 Please follow this [complete runnable example](../guides/aws-workspace.md) with new VPC and new workspace setup.
 Please pay special attention to the fact that there you have two different instances of a databricks provider - one for deploying workspaces (with `host="https://accounts.cloud.databricks.com/"`) and another for the workspace you've created with `databricks_mws_workspaces` resource.
 If you want both creation of workspaces & clusters within workspace within the same terraform module (essentially same directory), you should use the provider aliasing feature of Terraform.
 We strongly recommend having one terraform module for creation of workspace + PAT token and the rest in different modules.

 ## Example Usage